GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 ## Running tests in a build step

-If we can use any arbitrary Docker image as the Build Step, and the source code is available, then there is nothing preventing us from running tests.
-Since you always run the test with the same docker image, you don't have to worry about environment differences on CI systems any more.
+If we can use any arbitrary Docker image as the Build Step, and the source code is available, then we can run unit tests as a Build Step.
+By doing so, you always run the test with the same docker image.
+You don't have to worry about environment differences on CI systems any more.

 There is a demo repository at [cloudbuild-test-runner-example][repo].
 This tutorial uses the demo repository as part of its instructions.